GeoAnalytics/Getting_and_Cleaning_data_Raviproject/README.md

 README file are provided.
 Specifically, the following are provided in this repo:

 * the source code script 'run_analysis.R',
-* the generated independent tidy dataset for task 5 in the assignment called 'independent_tidy_dataset.csv',
+* the generated independent tidy dataset for task 5 in the assignment called 'independent_tidy_dataset.txt',
 * a code book named 'CodeBook.md', which describes the variables, data and work performed to clean the data, as well as,
 * this 'README.md' file.